Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Introduction

 \subsection{Research Goals}

 The present paper concentrates on the following goals:

 \textit{Estimate the scope of the silent-abandonment phenomenon}.
 We want to estimate how many customers silently abandon the queue in contact centers.
-This is similar to estimating the scope of queue abandonment in healthcare.
-In fact, our goal is to be more precise than prior studies, by analyzing silent abandonment at the level of the individual customer.
-Hence, we attempt to solve the missing data problem.
-In Section \ref{sec:prob_abnd} we construct classification models that estimate the probability of silent abandonment by a specific customer.
-Using data on customer and agent behavior, we analyze, among other things, customer sojourn time as well as the text messages of the customer and agent.
-We find that around one-third of the abandoning customers in the chat system dataset, and around two-thirds in the messaging system dataset, are Sab customers.
+This is similar to estimating the scope of no-shows in healthcare.
+Our goal is to be more precise than prior studies by analyzing silent abandonment at the individual customer level.
+Figure \ref{fig:Sabfig} shows that overall silent abandonment is a common phenomenon.
+It classified a Sab customer using the number and timing of customer messages, but for write-in-queue companies, such classification provides only an upper bound (see detailed explanation in Appendix \ref{app:chat_examples}).
+In Section \ref{sec:prob_abnd}, we construct classification models for write-in-queue contact centers' data that estimate the probability of silent abandonment by a specific customer.
+This model uses, among other things, the text messages of the customer and agent.
+Implementation of these methods on two detailed datasets shows that around one-third of abandoning customers in the no-write-in-queue company dataset, and around two-thirds in the write-in-queue company dataset, are Sab customers.